 Subscreens and Items: the right-hand side of the Order view displays items within the selected main screen button.
 The buttons on this screen may be individual order items or expanded into further item categories.
 Depending on how menus and categories are configured in the Back Office, a user may tap multiple menu category buttons to further define the order item.
 For instance, a Wine menu could contain sub-categories depicted as White, Rosé, Red, and Sparkling.
 When a user taps on a Rosé sub-category, they could be brought to another screen of buttons where a user can further select Rosé wines by region or volume.
 Once the user has navigated to the subscreens for the selected menu, they then add the order item by tapping the item's corresponding button.

-When creating sub-category buttons (or subscreens) on the Back Office, it's important to always think about logic and speed.
-Staff members need to be able to find the products intuitively and quickly.
-With that said, if your menu contains various item categories, our Order screen system supports multiple menu screens.
+When creating sub-category buttons (or sub-screens) in the Back Office, always consider logic and speed.
+Staff members need to be able to find products intuitively and quickly.
+With that said, if your menu contains more than one item category, our Register screen system supports multiple menu screens.

 Learn more about pay-at-order workflows.
 See Adding orders in Direct Sale mode.